laimagine/la-chat-app/README.md

 - Access the url `http://<server-ip>:8100`

 ### FAQs
+- How to connect to [LA Chat server]() that is using self signed certificate?
-- If testing using Chrome on `localhost` with a self-signed certificate, paste `chrome://flags/#allow-insecure-localhost` in browser and change the setting to enable
+  - paste `chrome://flags/#allow-insecure-localhost` in browser and change setting to enable
+  - go to https://<server-ip>:8443 and follow the prompts to allow unsigned certificates

 ### Special thanks to:
 - https://github.com/feross/simple-peer